-The program was implemented via an organizational change model, and participating sites utilized the Food & Fun curriculum developed by the HPRC in partnership with the YMCA of the USA (available free of charge).
+The program was implemented via an organizational change model, and participating sites utilized the Food & Fun curriculum developed by the HPRC in partnership with the YMCA of the USA.
 The organizational change model included learning collaboratives, which aim to empower staff to find local methods for achieving specific program changes related to nutrition and physical activity.
 The YMCA–Harvard Afterschool Food and Fitness Project found improved physical activity in intervention sites, compared to control sites, and our evaluation of early collaboratives has documented the positive impact of the YMCA learning collaboratives on improving snack offerings.

 Prior to the formal evaluation, the HPRC worked with the YMCA of the USA to develop Youth Nutrition and Physical Activity Guidelines for Out-of-School-Time Programs.
 These guidelines have been integrated into the organization’s goals and tools for promoting healthy changes.

 - Mozaffarian RS, Lee RM, Kennedy MA, Ludwig DS, Mozaffarian D, Gortmaker SL.
 Identifying whole grain foods: a comparison of different approaches for selecting more healthful whole grain products.
 Public Health Nutr.
 2013 Dec;16(12):2255-64. doi: 10.1017/S1368980012005447.
 Epub 2013 Jan 4.
 PubMed PMID: 23286205; PubMed Central PMCID: PMC4486284.

 - Gortmaker SL, Lee R, Cradock AL, Sobol AM, Duncan DT, Wang YC.
 Disparities in youth physical activity in the United States: 2003-2006.
 Med Sci Sports Exerc.
 2012 May;44(5):888-93. doi: 10.1249/MSS.0b013e31823fb254.
 PubMed PMID: 22089478.